 Every summer for many years a busload of guests would come up from the city for a two-week stay.
 The arrival of these “special guests” was a much anticipated event and I remember waiting on the lawn with my grandmother as the big bus pulled into the hotel driveway.
-And I remember the sense of excitement as several dozen men and women dressed in their city clothes, some with small children in tow, stepped off the bus carrying packages and suitcases.
+And I remember the sense of excitement as several dozen men and women, many still dressed in their city clothes, and some with small children in tow, stepped off the bus carrying packages and suitcases.

 What was special about our special guests?
 Like everyone who came to our hotel, they enjoyed my grandmother’s wonderful cooking, took hikes through the woods, went swimming, and rowed on our small lake.
 And on rainy days many could be found on the big porch playing cards, or chess, or Mah Jong, while the sounds of someone playing the piano drifted out from the lobby.

 But I realized that all our special guests spoke with unfamiliar accents, and young as I was, I sensed a formality about them, and I sensed that the other guests treated them with a special deference and respect.